Tech Talk

 One of the biggest risks in buying a 10-year-old MacBook—or even one as recent as 5 to 8 years old—is getting stuck with a butterfly keyboard.
 Apple introduced this ultra-low-profile keyboard design in 2015, and it was used in nearly all MacBooks until 2019.

 While Apple intended the butterfly keyboard to improve typing speed and save space, it quickly gained a reputation for being fragile, unreliable, and expensive to repair.
-Here's what you need to know before buying any used or refurbished MacBook made during this era:
+Here’s what you need to know before buying any Used or Refurbished MacBook made during this era:

 🔧 Common Failure Points

-• Sticky or unresponsive keys: Even a tiny amount of dust or debris under the keys can cause them to stop working—or to register multiple inputs.
+• Sticky or unresponsive keys: Even a tiny amount of dust or debris under the keys can cause them to stop working—or register multiple inputs.

 • Double key presses: Keys may register two or three times when you press them once, making typing frustrating and error-prone.

-• Non-removable keys: Unlike traditional keyboards, the butterfly keys are difficult to remove and clean without damaging them.
+• Non-removable keys: Unlike traditional keyboards, butterfly keys are difficult to remove and clean without damaging them.

 💸 Repair and Replacement Costs

-• Apple’s keyboard service program offered free repairs for affected models but is now either expired or nearing its end for many units by 2025.
+• Apple’s keyboard service program offered free repairs for affected models, but by 2026 it is either expired or nearing its end for many units.

 🧑💻 Which Models Are Affected?